THINKING ABOUT THE GREAT QUESTIONS OF HUMAN EXISTENCE

 Over time, doctrines and dogmas have developed to answer these questions in certain ways.
 Religious doctrines and dogmas are efforts to institutionalize thinking about the great questions of human life.
 Most religions expect their followers to believe in and follow the doctrines and dogmas in order to attain the blessings of the universe, or God as they understand God.

 Unitarian Universalism does not have specific doctrines or dogmas that we are expected to follow.
-We have our seven principles, which are behavior-based, rather than belief-based.
+We have our seven principles (going on eight, with the proposed addition of a principle about anti-racism), and these principles are behavior-based, rather than belief-based.
 We do not test people on whether or not they adhere to the principles at every moment.
-But our seven principles nevertheless suggest approaches to the great questions of human life.
+But our principles nevertheless suggest approaches to the great questions of human life.
 And one unique feature of our faith tradition is that we are open to new truth and can change our thinking if compelling evidence presents itself.

 Out of a desire to influence the uncontrollable universe, ancient human beings devised ceremonies and behaviors that might convince the universe (or the gods) to favor them: sacrifices of goods, crops, animals, even fellow humans.
-They learned to work in concert with the universe, planting crops at certain times, using all the materials they had at hand as tools, as fertilizer, as shelter, as food, using the stars and planets and sun as directional guides.
+They learned to work in concert with the universe, planting crops at certain times, using all the materials they had at hand as tools, as fertilizer, as shelter, as food, using the stars and planets, sun and moon as directional guides.

-Still, despite our sophistication, our scientific understandings, and our differences in religious thinking, we still feel a drive to be in right relationship with the universe somehow.
-We study it, we want to understand it, we stand in awe at its beauty; we think about what our lives within it are like, what we’d like them to be like, what our potentialities within that universe might be.
+Still, despite our growing sophistication, our scientific understandings, and our differences in religious thinking, we still feel a drive to be in right relationship with the universe.
+We study it, we want to understand it, we stand in awe at its beauty, we think about what our lives within it are like, what we’d like them to be like, what our potentialities within that universe might be.
 And we do what we can to influence and/or moderate the universe’s effect on our lives.

-In the past decade or so, it has also become increasingly obvious that our relationship with the earth (and the universe by extension) has become toxic; we lost sight, over the centuries, of proper care of the earth and its resources.
+In past centuries, it has also become increasingly obvious that our relationship with the earth (and the universe by extension) has become toxic; we lost sight, over the centuries, of proper care of the earth and its resources.
 So our efforts to reclaim a right relationship with the earth have resulted in a heightened awareness of our need to befriend and care for the earth as part of our being in right relationship with the power of the universe.

 What is the function of questioning in human life?
 What does it mean that we ask questions?
 In the beginning, we humans needed to learn how to survive on the planet; we asked questions of the earth, of our companions, of the animals we saw.
 We built upon those answers to create a body of knowledge about the earth and the universe which enabled us to live more comfortably.